 - Roasted Vegetable Quinoa Chili

 Looking for more savory pumpkin recipes?
-Then, you’ll love my Easy Pumpkin Curry, Roasted Pumpkin Salad, Pumpkin Risotto, and Roasted Pumpkin Seeds, too!
+Then, you'll love my Pumpkin Pizza, Easy Pumpkin Curry, Pumpkin Couscous Salad, Pumpkin Lentil Curry, Roasted Pumpkin Salad, Pumpkin Risotto, and Roasted Pumpkin Seeds, too!
 And you can find all of my pumpkin recipes here, including lots of sweet treats.

 Vegan Pumpkin Chili